OpenPecha/webuddhist_text_upload_pipeline/README.md

 - If credentials are not in `.env`, the application will prompt for them

 ### Authentication
 You'll need WebBuddhist API credentials.
-You can either:
+You can either do the following:
 1. **Set them in `.env` file** (not recommended for production)
 2. **Enter them when prompted** (recommended for security)